 brain as constructed in three layers.
 This is, of course, a

 strong simplification of the actual conditions.
-It may even be
+It may

 incorrect.
 Nonetheless, it is thought-provoking.
 The project